CZ-NIC/knot/doc/configuration.rst

 Limitations
 -----------

-The current DNSSEC implementation in Knot DNS has some limitations.
-Most of the limitations will be hopefully removed in the near future.
+The current DNSSEC automatic key management in Knot DNS has some limitations:

-- Automatic key management:

 - Only one DNSSEC algorithm can be used per zone.
-  - ZSK rollover always uses key pre-publish method (actually a feature).
+- ZSK rollover always uses key pre-publish method.
 - KSK rollover always uses pre-publish double-ksk method.

-- Signing:

-  - Signature expiration jitter is not implemented.
-  - Signature expiration skew is not implemented.

-- Utilities:

-  - Legacy key import requires a private key.
-  - Legacy key export is not implemented.

 .. _query-modules: